SPAAM-community/wss-summer-school/docs/2022/denbi-registration.md

 The procedure may seem a little convoluted at first, so we provide detailed instructions below.
 This walkthrough has 18 steps, please make sure you complete all 18.

-Note you can only proceed with the instructions after recieveing an email from the Summer School organisers containing the registration link.
+Note you can only proceed with the instructions after receiving an email from the Summer School organisers containing the registration link.

 ## Registration on Life Sciences Research Infrastructure